franciscoxavier04/pm-BIM/docs/user-guide/meetings/meetings-faq/README.md

 ## What is a difference between a dynamic and classic meeting?

-[Dynamic meetings](../dynamic-meetings) are an improved version of the meetings meant to improve the user experience when managing meetings in OpenProject.
+**Dynamic meetings** were introduced with OpenProject 13.1.0 as an improved version of the meetings meant to improve the user experience when managing meetings in OpenProject.

+With OpenProject 15.3.0, dynamic meetings are replaced by [One-time meetings](/one-time-meetings) and [Recurring meetings](/recurring-meetings).

 ## How long will the classic meetings be available?

-[Classic meetings](../classic-meetings) will be deprecated with one of the future releases after 13.1.
+[Classic meetings](../classic-meetings) will be deprecated with one of the future releases after 15.3.
 We will communicate this in advance to ensure a smooth transition for all our users.

 ## Can I add a meeting to a calendar?